A Bend in the River

 Limitations: A Door to Something More

-One of the more obvious and trying aspects of this pandemic we’re floundering in is all the things we can’t do.
 This horrid little virus has spurred limitations the likes of which most of us have never seen.
+But there is an upside to limitation … Read on.

 Hitting the Wall